Sapphirine/202212-29-Customer-Retention-Analysis-for-Music-Streaming-Services/README.md

 The requirements.txt and packages.txt files have libraries and packages required for the streamlit app.

+The data folder has a mini dataset that we used in zip format.
+To run the code in jupyter notebooks, proper path needs to be given to the unzipped json file.

 The BDA Exploratory Data Analysis Tableau Dashborad.twb file has the EDA Dashboard code.